Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 1. Download the latest version of Enigmatica 6
 2. Update Forge to the latest version (36.2.42)
-3. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed
+3. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed and configured accordingly
 4. Set the Java version to 21 and add [these jvm arguments](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17)

 Known issues: None (yet?)